China Anne McClain: 2011–2014: A.N.T. Farm and the McClain Sisters

-In February 2011, McClain guest starred on Wizards of Waverly Place (2011).
+In February 2011, McClain guest-starred on Wizards of Waverly Place (2011).
 In May, McClain won the NAMIC Vision Award for Best Performance – Actress of Comedy, for her performance as Jazmine Payne.
 Later that year, McClain was cast as the lead role, Chyna Parks, in the Disney Channel series A.N.T.
-Farm, which Disney tailored for her.
-She sang and composed the series theme song "Exceptional".
+Farm, which Disney suited for her.
+She sang and composed the series' theme music titled "Exceptional".
 For the show, McClain recorded a cover of Taio Cruz's "Dynamite", for which the music video amassed more than 1 million views in under a week after release on YouTube.
 She appeared in an episode of PrankStars (2011).
 For the Disney Channel Halloween special in 2011, she performed the song "Calling All the Monsters".
 On June 14, 2011, McClain and her sisters – known as the McClain Sisters – signed with Hollywood Records.

 The A.N.T.
-Farm soundtrack was released on October 11, 2011, which includes McClain's version of "Dynamite" and her original song "Calling All the Monsters", among other songs performed by her featured in the show and new songs performed by some of her fellow cast members and two songs performed by the McClain Sisters.
+Farm soundtrack was released on October 11, 2011, which includes McClain's version of "Dynamite" and her original song "Calling All the Monsters", among other songs performed by her featured in the show with new songs performed by some of her fellow cast members and two songs performed by the McClain Sisters.
 The soundtrack for the show was successful, spending five weeks on the Billboard Kids chart in 2011, peaked at number 29 on the US Billboard 200, peaked at number 2 on the US Top Soundtracks, and sold 14,000 copies within the first week of release.
 On September 28, 2011, McClain released "Calling All the Monsters" to iTunes.
 "Calling All the Monsters" charted at number 86 on the Billboard Hot 100 chart, and received 25,000 downloads within its first week of release.
 That same month McClain earned a J-14 Teen Icon Award nomination for Icon of Tomorrow.

 McClain performing at the 2011 Disney Parks Christmas Day Parade.

-On November 10, 2011, McClain met with the then First Lady Michelle Obama at the White House to speak about the Joining Forces initiative; the next day Disney Channel aired messages promoting the initiative, which recognizes America's military families and children, and brings awareness on Veterans Day.
-On November 19, 2011, McClain performed at the Magnificent Mile Lights Festival in Chicago.
-On November 24, 2011, she performed her song "Unstoppable" at the 85th Macy's Thanksgiving Day Parade (2011).
-In December, McClain and her sisters, Sierra and Lauryn, performed their version of the song "Jingle Bell Rock" at the 2011 Disney Parks Christmas Day Parade.
+On November 10, 2011, McClain met with the then First Lady Michelle Obama at the White House to speak about the Joining Forces initiative; the next day, Disney Channel aired messages promoting the initiative, which its event recognizes America's military families and children, and brings awareness on Veterans Day.
+On November 19, 2011, McClain performed at the Magnificent Mile Lights Festival in Chicago, IL.
+On November 24, 2011, she performed her song "Unstoppable" at the 85th Macy's Thanksgiving Day Parade.
+In December, McClain and her sisters, Sierra and Lauryn, performed their new version of the song "Jingle Bell Rock" at the 2011 Disney Parks Christmas Day Parade.